MaticianInc/portal/README.md

 This provides a toolkit for securely making connections between two computers anywhere in the world.

 The service is made up of 3 components:
-- Router: a cloud service that routes traffic between a host and a client
+- Router: a cloud service that routes traffic between a host and a client.
 - Host: a program that wants to allow clients to connect remotely.
+- Client: a program that wants to connect to a host.

 A connection to the router uses a websocket over https.
 So the connection between the host and router and the connection between the client and router are secured by TLS.
 It is recommended that the tunnelled